classiebit/anofie-docs/resources/docs/1.0/admin/multi-language.md

 <a name="Add-Language"></a>
 ## Add Language

 All the language files can be found in `application/language` directory.
-To add a new langauge, simply copy the `english` directory and paste it as `<your_language_name>`.
+To add a new language, simply copy the `english` directory and paste it as `<your_language_name>`.
 Then translate all the files inside the new language folder.

 ---